Joo Hyung Park

 What have you rebelled against in the past, and what are you rebelling against now?

-It has been always, the moment of pleasure of using our hands.
+It has always been the moment of pleasure to use our hands.
 I desire to capture the moment that gives us pleasure by using our hands, and make that moment into something else.

 Describe your work in 3 words!

 What has been your favorite dinner experience?